-Victor has lived coast to coast, starting in the San Francisco Bay Area and ending up in bustling New York City.
-Though he’s adopted the busy lifestyle of the city that never sleeps, he still retains the laid back attitude of the Golden State.
-There is nothing that stirs his passion as much as working to advance the field of AI.
-That is until you bring up his dog.
+I have lived coast to coast, starting in the San Francisco Bay Area and ending up in the bustling New York City.
+Though I’ve adopted the busy lifestyle of the city that never sleeps, I still retain the laid back attitude of the Golden State.
+There is nothing that stirs my passion as much as working to advance the field of AI.
+That is until you bring up my dog.

 M.S.
 Biomedical Engineering, Columbia University

 B.E.
 Computer and Electrical Engineering, Duke University